muws-workshop/muws-workshop.github.io/content/_index.md

 title: "MUWS 2024 - The 3rd International Workshop on Multimodal Human Understanding for the Web and Social Media"
 ---

-The 3rd International Workshop on Multimodal Human Understanding for the Web and Social Media (MUWS), co-located in Phuket, Thailand with [ICMR 2024](http://icmr2024.org/).
+The 3rd International Workshop on Multimodal Human Understanding for the Web and Social Media (MUWS), co-located with [International Conference on Multimedia Retrieval (ICMR) 2024](http://icmr2024.org/) in Phuket, Thailand.

 ## Schedule